thomasbrueggemann/orbit/README.md

 🛰 Orbit
 =====

-Library to calculate orbital positions of e.g. the sun relative to earth.
+Library to calculate orbital positions of the sun relative to earth.

 ## Usage